calebtuttle/calebtuttle.github.io/notes/notes-on-practical-science.md

 ## Virtue Ethics in Markov Decision Processes

+...
+TOOD: Draw analogy between inverse reinforcement learning and the role of the Stoic sage (which, for Aristotle, seems to be referenced only as "the practically wise person") in virtue ethics ...

 From [Wikipedia](https://en.wikipedia.org/wiki/Markov_decision_process):

 > A Markov decision process is a 4-tuple (_S_, _A_, _P<sub>a</sub>_, _R<sub>a</sub>_), where: